Dorland Mountain Arts Through the Years

 Since 1979, more than 1500 residents have found creative inspiration in Dorland's peaceful setting.

 Over the years, six individual cottages, two art studios, an adobe community building, and a “Kitchen House” were created to provide studio, living, and community facilities for resident artists.
 Dorland’s purpose was to deepen the quality of the creative process, enabling its residents to explore their own creative resources without distraction.

 All of the Colony's structures were completely destroyed in the devastating Eagle Mountain Fire on May 3, 2004.

 In February, 2006, Dorland's Board of Directors, Associate Artists, with the assistance of former Resident Artists and generous, individual supporters moved forward in rebuilding the colony.
-A licensed arborist to clear out fire damaged trees to preserve the remaining indigenous oaks and surrounding native plants.
+A licensed arborist was hired to clear out fire damaged trees to preserve the remaining indigenous oaks and surrounding native plants.
 The Board of Directors used this loss, as an opportunity to begin more sustainable building and construction practices.